axieinfinity/clap-nested/README.md

 ## Use cases

-Main use cases of `clap-nested`, together with explanation, justification, and related code examples are below:
+Main use cases of `clap-nested`, together with explanation, rationale, and related code examples are below:

 * [Easy subcommands and command execution](https://docs.rs/clap-nested#use-case-easy-subcommands-and-command-execution)